buddy-compiler/buddy-examples/README.md

 ## Available Examples

-The table below lists the supported large models:
+The table below lists the supported models:

 | Name  | Build Target |
 | -------------- | ------------- |
 | DeepSeekR1 | `ninja deepseek-r1` |

-## How to Build
+## How to Build on x86

 1. Set the `buddy-mlir` toolchain and PYTHONPATH environment variable:
-Make sure that the PYTHONPATH variable includes the directory of LLVM/MLIR python bindings and the directory of Buddy MLIR python packages.

 ```bash
 $ cd buddy-mlir/build